-Raise your hand if you’ve ever squeezed into shapewear so that little black dress fit just a bit better.
+Raise your hand if you’ve ever squeezed into shape wear so that little black dress fit just a bit better.
+Or if your jeans are so snug they could be painted on your legs.
 So many of us have, and why not?
 It seems like a foolproof way to look our best without having to suffer through hours at the gym or weeks of deprivation.
-But there is a catch: spending too much time in restrictive shape wear can actually take a toll on your body.
+But there is a catch: spending too much time in restrictive clothing and shape wear can actually take a toll on your body.

-After a few hours in Spanx or other compressive garments, you may start to experience:
+After a few hours in Spanx, skinny jeans or other compression garments, you may start to experience:

 Tingling and Numbness